muktapalshikar/muktapalshikar.github.io/_pages/cv.md

 I am a PhD-level computational biologist, most recently a postdoctoral research fellow at Brigham and Women's Hospital.
 I specialize in the analysis of transcriptomic data (bulk and single-cell RNA-seq, spatial data), and multi-omics data integration.
 My scientific interests include immuno-oncology, autoimmune disease, and viral disease.
 My primary coding languages are R and Python.
 I enjoy collaborating with experimental biologists and physicians, and communicating my science.

+I am a U.S permanent resident (I have a 'green card') and don't need visa sponsorship.

 <span style="color:#154360">Research Experience</span>
 ======
 * **Research Scientist (Jan 2026 - present)**